EU AI Act Compliance

 Rules for general-purpose AI models (including ChatGPT, Copilot, Claude) are now in force.
 Enforcement and fines are active.

-Article 50 transparency disclosures, Annex III high-risk AI obligations, and all deployer obligations (Article 26) become enforceable.
+Article 50 transparency disclosures and deployer obligations (Article 26) become enforceable, and national regulators gain their enforcement powers.
 This is the deadline that affects most businesses.

-High-risk AI embedded in regulated products (medical devices, machinery, vehicles) comes into scope.
+High-risk AI embedded in regulated products (medical devices, machinery, vehicles) comes into scope under Annex I.

 Using ChatGPT, Copilot, or any AI tool with EU users?
 You're already in scope.